BUY Nike+ Sportswatch GPS>>>

 One of the things I really liked was being able to tap into the Nike+ community.
 The Nike brand has such a loyal following that it was fun being able to connect with other runners and running groups in my area.
 Once you have your account set up online, you can also access training programs, set up personal goals or challenge others in the Nike+ community.

 But I wish the device had a built-in motor so it could vibrate to give you alerts mid-run.
 Other GPS watches, such as the Garmin Forerunner 220, can send vibrating alerts for interval training, and I always find that to be a helpful training tool.
+This watch is also missing the built-in heart rate sensor you'll find on some newer GPS watches, like the TomTom Runner Cardio or the Fitbit Surge.

 To make training fun, and to inspire you to keep moving, Nike rewards you with virtual badges and trophies for your efforts, such as the "Gold High Mile Trophy" for running more than 50 miles in a month.
 In addition, each mile logged helps you progress through Nike's color-coded levels.